 Bâtard shaping

 Bâtards are elongated bread.
-The shape goes from long round over cigar-shaped to torpedo which describes how tapered the ends are.
+The shape goes from long round over cigar-shaped to torpedo, which describes how tapered the ends are.

 Bâtard shaping is a final shaping technique.
-It can be done in numerous ways and none are more correct than others.
+It can be done in numerous ways, and none are more correct than others.

 Scoring

-Part of scoring is having the proper tool but also learning how to use that tool.
+Scoring bread is a skill in itself, in addition to everything else involved in making it.
+Part of scoring is having the proper tool and learning how to use it.

-I wrote a whole article about the subject that I think you should read.
+The cuts need to be precise and decisive—slash as you mean it.
+I wrote a whole article about the subject that you should read.

 The dough composition in this artisan sourdough bread recipe